claytonflesher/claytonflesher.github.io/_posts/2016-08-11-enumerables_in_ruby.md

 I'm also going to, at least in this post, skip the enumerables that, when called even with a block, return an `Enumerable`.

-First, a little lesson on how `Enumrable#inject` actually works.
+First, a little lesson on how `Enumerable#inject` actually works.
 It is a method that you can call on any object in which `ThatObject#each` is defined and the `Enumerable` module is mixed in.

 When `ThatObject#inject` is called, it takes on optional `memo` as an argument and passes the memo and whatever the current value on the list is to the block, performing the logic and returning the `memo` as an accumulator.